 The angled headstock was designed to minimise the flaw inherent in the straight headstock.
 The strings held by the angled headstock will be slotted deeper into the grooves on the guitar nut.
 This construction allows little wiggling to the guitar strings, making them less likely to slip out or detune.
 On a side note, many believe that the wholeness of the material makes the tone more lively, producing a vibrant and expressive sound.

 Disadvantages of the Tilted-back Headstock

 But there is a notion that the tilted back headstock comes short in structural integrity.
 The angle exerts considerable tension on the headstock and the neck, rendering it more liable to breaking.
 In fact, this is not a myth without evidence.
 The angled headstocks on Gibson guitars have notoriously succumbed to this misery.
 The cause to this issue is the short wood grain between the guitar neck and headstock, where the guitar is thinnest, and thus, weakest.

-Tilted back headstock is also expensive to produce.
+The Tilted back headstock is also expensive to produce.
 Firstly, it requires more material to form the angle.
 This method results in a huge amount of excess and waste material.
 Secondly, more material to work with is equivalent to longer manufacturing time.
-These reasons are behind the high price tag of guitar having this feature.
+These reasons are behind the high price tag of a guitar having this feature.

 A complex guitar headstock would require a high level of craftsmanship and many working hours.
 Thus, manufacturing it is an exclusive domain for expert luthiers, and consequently, restrict the design from the average workers.

 3. The Scarf Headstock